Kelleytown, Georgia: The Kelleytown General Store and Henry County's first drive-in theater

 The original Kelleytown general store is still standing, and is located at the corner of Airline and Kelleytown Roads.
 The store was built in 1908 by Edgar Owen and was later operated by Manse Crumbley.
 When the foundation was dug for the store, the red clay removed was then used to make the blocks to build the store.

-Manse Crumbley was a quite a dynamic man; he also served as postmaster, doctor, dentist, vet, and accountant to the Kelleytown community.
+Crumbley also served as postmaster, doctor, dentist, veterinarian, and accountant to the Kelleytown community.
 Mail was delivered to the store and was sorted for residents.
 The store remained in operation until 1966.
 Bud and Jean Kelley opened a modern gas station and grocery store across the street from the original store around 1963.

 One of the most interesting parts of the original store was the white makeshift "movie screen" that was painted on the side of the building.
 P.E.
-Ausband, a Kelleytown resident who worked for Monogram Pictures in Atlanta, would bring movie reels home and project them onto the outdoor screen (he borrowed electricity from a nearby house).
+Ausband, a Kelleytown resident who worked for Monogram Pictures in Atlanta, would bring movie reels home and project them onto the outdoor screen; he used electricity from a nearby house.
 The movies were shown at no charge, and people would pull their mules and wagons up the driveway and wait for the sun to go down.
 This began Henry County's first drive-in theater.
 James Chafin, Bud Kelley, Owen Chafin, and Sarah Hightower fondly recall lying on their stomachs in the grass watching exciting Western movies.

 In the late 1990s, Sarah Hightower and John Gilbert, a filmmaker with the Henry County Arts Alliance, revived the tradition for a couple of weekends.
-They showed the black-and-white classics "Abbott and Costello Meet Frankenstein" and "The Marx Brothers' Coconuts."
+They showed the black-and-white classics Abbott and Costello Meet Frankenstein and the Marx Brothers' The Cocoanuts.
 More than 350 people came with chairs, blankets, and picnic baskets to watch the films.

-Dr. J.G.
-Smith and Kelleytown's power plant
+J. G. Smith and Kelleytown's power plant

-In 1918, Dr. J.G.
-Smith developed plans for a hydroelectric generating power plant on Cotton Indian Creek at Kelleytown.
+In 1918, Dr. J. G. Smith developed plans for a hydroelectric power plant on Cotton Indian Creek at Kelleytown.
 The cost of the project was $100,000.
 The water that powered the plant was diverted from the course of Cotton Indian Creek by Smith's Dam just east of Crumbley Road.
 From this point the water traveled 1 mi through a race to the Power House at Airline Road.
-Thanks to Dr. Smith, homes in Kelleytown had power before McDonough!
+As a result, homes in Kelleytown had electricity before neighboring larger McDonough.

-Dr. Smith lived on Macon Street in downtown McDonough, and is recognized as having contributed more to the development of McDonough than any other individual in its history.
-He established McDonough's first water system.
-In addition to a successful medical practice (he was County physician), he owned the first Chevrolet dealership in Henry County and the local ice company.
+Dr. Smith lived on Macon Street in downtown McDonough. he is recognized as having contributed more to the development of McDonough than any other individual in its history.
+He established McDonough's first water system, had a successful medical practice (he was county physician), the first Chevrolet dealership in Henry County, and the local ice company.
 Most importantly, he installed a steam engine and electric generator near the McDonough Depot that provided the people of McDonough with their first electric street lights.
 The concrete turbine shafts from the power plant are still visible today from the modern bridge on Airline Road (near the present-day Crown River and Cotton Creek subdivisions).